SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I never thought I'd have fallen for one of my friends, but she feels different.
 She wants to bring out the beauty in ponies, and maybe I want to see mine.

-I definitely don't mind seeing her beauty, I hope she sees it when I'm done.
+I definitely don't mind seeing her beauty.
+I hope she sees it when I'm done.

 I move to her last leg, still lost in thought.